One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.

 At its top, Hon Hsing Athletic Club had around two hundred individuals in the Sixties and 70s.
 That wide variety dropped to 35 in 2019.

-In Chinese culture, the colorful dances help ward off negativity while ushering in the right luck and auspiciousness.
+In Chinese culture, colorful dances help ward off negativity while ushering in the right luck and auspiciousness.

 Members of the Hon Hsing Athletic Club mid-soar throughout a lion dance exercise.
 (Lien Yeung/CBC)